BillMux/log-parser-ruby/README.md

 You should now be able to see a list of urls and ip addresses separately by calling `p.urls` or `p.ips`

 You can also see how these strings are pairing by calling `p.url_ip_pairs`

+To see a hash of pages ordered by views: `p.show_visits`

+To see a hash of pages ordered by unique views: `p.show_unique_visits`

 ## Running the tests